jcurl/Documentation/Blogs/Architecture/AgileArchitectureBreakdown.md

  ![Non-Verbose Decoder Design](ArchitectureBreakdown/Architecture.png)

+It could be a combination of UML and textual documentation, which ever is most efficient for communication ideas.

 ### 4.3.
 Organizing Construction

+I've used two ways to organize the construction:

+* A mind map can be used to visualize the ordering of tasks as a network diagram
+* Task Based List as in Microsoft Project

+#### 4.3.1.
+Mind Mapping for Tasks

 To consider how to organize the construction of the software, Enterprise Architect was used to build a mind-map.
 Trying to put these directly in Jira was avoided as

-* Creating tickets is fast, we didn't want to fulfil the DoD at this time
+* Creating tasks in Jira are tedious, we didn't want to fulfil the DoD at this time.
+Reworking tasks in case of a mistake is even more tedious.
 * Getting an Overview of dependencies in a single diagram is hard, unless one has specialized plugins which we didn't have.
 * Using EA is easy to map the elements to the architecture, or sequence